-- ♦ What is Darwin lacking? - A mechanism-no understanding of how these patterns arose - September 1838: for amusement Darwin read the Essay on Population (1798) by Rev. Thomas Robert Malthus (1766-1834)

-Malthus, along with Adam Smith
+- What is Darwin lacking? - A mechanism-no understanding of how these patterns arose - September 1838: for amusement Darwin read the Essay on Population (1798) by Rev. Thomas Robert Malthus (1766-1834) Malthus, along with Adam Smith

-and others interested in political economy, sought to discover the laws of society
+Malthus, along with Adam Smith and others interested in political economy, sought to discover the laws of society